For the protection of the works of art and our visitors, the following policies currently apply when you visit the National Gallery of Art:

 - Phone calls are not allowed in the galleries.

 - Photography for personal use is permitted except in special exhibitions and where specifically prohibited.
-Monopods and Tripods are not permitted.
+Monopods, tripods, and selfie sticks are not permitted.

 We appreciate your cooperation.